Tamas-Olah-Dev/VueCRUD/README.md

 with the second row repeated for every language the app has.

 # Noteworthy
+To use QuillJS as a rich text editor, we have to

+1) npm install quill
+2) add window.Quill = require('quill'); to the base JS file
+3) add the following imports to the main scss:
+    - @import '../../node_modules/quill/dist/quill.core';
+    - @import '../../node_modules/quill/dist/quill.snow';

 When using the Trix rich text editor, attachments are saved and removed in the public drive automatically as they are added to and removed from the rich text component. https://laravel.com/docs/5.8/filesystem#the-public-disk